DAY 01 : DELHI - KATHMANDU (BY FLIGHT)

 Briefing and Orientation

-There will be a briefing of the programme on the DAY of your arrival in Kathmandu.
-It is very important that all participants attend this briefing.
+There will be a briefing of the program on the DAY of your arrival in Kathmandu.
+All participants must attend this briefing.

-Except Kathmandu , Accommodation during yatra.
+Except Kathmandu, Accommodation during the yatra.
 The rooms at these places are very basic without any modem amenities.
-During the rest of the journey twin sharing high altitude tents will be provided.
-While camping we shall be providing all tents, mattresses, sleeping bags and camping equipment required for the trip, except for personal clothing.
+During the rest of the journey twin sharing, high altitude tents will be provided.
+While camping we shall be providing all tents, mattresses, sleeping bags, and camping equipment required for the trip, except for personal clothing.
 No laundry services will be available throughout the trip.
-Single room cannot be guaranteed.
+A single room cannot be guaranteed.

-Chinese Yuan is most common currency used in Tibet, however US dollars are also widely accepted by various shops and hotels.
-However we recommend getting your international currency exchanged into Chinese currency to avail best deals and have a convenient travel, Bank of China can help you in this.
-Credit cards are also accepted but not widely and ATM’s are also not easily located.
+Chinese Yuan is the most common currency used in Tibet, however, US dollars are also widely accepted by various shops and hotels.
+However, we recommend getting your international currency exchanged into Chinese currency to avail best deals and have convenient travel, Bank of China can help you in this.
+Credit cards are also accepted but not widely and ATMs are also not easily located.

 Food and Beverage

-We will be providing vegetarian breakfast and dinner cooked by our Sherpas at campsite, who will be taken from Kathmandu.
-You will be required to bring sufficient supplimentary food like chocolates, biscuits, nuts, pickles, bhujias and your favorite tinned products to add variety to the meals.
+We will be providing vegetarian breakfast and dinner cooked by our Sherpas at the campsite, who will be taken from Kathmandu.
+You will be required to bring sufficient supplementary food like chocolates, biscuits, nuts, pickles, bhajis, and your favorite tinned products to add variety to the meals.
 Lunch will be packed of light snacks

 Visas and Documentation

-You must be in possession of valid passport for at least 9 months.
+You must have a valid passport for at least 9 months.
 We will obtain your visa for Tibet and will require the following information’s when making your reservation.
-Full name as it appears in your passport, passport number, date of expiry, place of issue, nationality, date of birth and occupation.
+Full name as it appears in your passport, passport number, date of expiry, place of issue, nationality, date of birth, and occupation.
 Two passport size photographs are also required.
 Additionally, you must allow a minimum of 10 full working DAY in Kathmandu for the visa.
 Getting a visa for Tibet on the Indian passport is guaranteed once the tour is booked.
-Your passports should reach us not later than 15 Days prior to your departure
+Your passports should reach us not later than 15 days before your departure

 Guide / Escort